 You should inform the College of any changes to your personal data or circumstances.

 The College reserves the right to change course content or withdraw a course from offer.

 Praise & Complaints

-Your feedback is important to us, please follow this link to the College Intranet to give praise or to make a complaint.
+Your feedback is important to us, please follow this link to give praise or to make a complaint.

 Equality & Diversity

 The Hull College Group is committed to providing an environment that promotes equality for all and celebrates its diverse community.
 To read more of our Equality and Diversity Statement please click here.

 This key Policy underpinning the Student Behaviour & Disciplinary Process for the Group can be found on our Student Portal.

 The college is committed to our four Cornerstones of Respect, Support, Commitment and Safety, which are our shared expectations for all staff, learners and visitors.
 These are the foundations of our shared acceptable standards.

 European Social Fund (ESF)